Vest Family Trust – how to wind up old Family Trust

 The trust name is a ‘nickname’.
 It is not registered anywhere.
 It just helps you and your accountant identify your Trust.

 Take out your Deed of Trust that first started your Trust.
 Have a look at the front cover.
 It often has the name of your Trust.
 It repeats in the body of the Deed as well.
-Check any subsequent Deeds of Variation, to make sure that your Trust didn’t change its name.
+Check any subsequent Deeds of Variation to make sure that your Trust didn’t change its name.

-Be careful to not confuse the Family Trust name with your Trustee.
+Be careful not to confuse the Family Trust name with your Trustee.
 Your Trustee (e.g. XYZ Pty Ltd) is not your trust name.

 There is generally no difference between a: